Lerer/veracode-sca/README.md

 :exclamation: If using an org-level agent, you will need to provide `SRCCLR_WORKSPACE_SLUG` as an environment variable.

 ## Artifacts
-The run will store 2 diferent types of artifacts.
+The run will store 2 different types of artifacts.
 If `create-issues` is set to true the artifact will be the json output stored as `scaResults.json`.
 If `create-issues` is set to false the artifact will be the json output stored as `scaResults.txt`.
 For both the artifact name will be `Veracode Agent Based SCA Results`.